plilja/plilja.github.io/_posts/2020-04-26-enforcing-an-architecture.md

 Here are a few examples of what you can do with ArchUnit:
 * Enforce that no package cycles are present
-* Enforce that in a layered architecture, dependencies flow one way (GUI -> Logic -> Persistence for example)
+* Enforce that in a layered architecture, dependencies flow one way (GUI -> Logic -> Persistence, for example)
-* Enforce that an api-package does not access an impl-package
+* Enforce that an API-package does not access an impl-package
-* Enforce that an impl-package A does not access impl-package B (only api-package B)
+* Enforce that an impl-package A does not access impl-package B (only API-package B)
-* Enforcing naming conventions (for example all classes annotated with @RestController should be named ...Controller)
+* Enforcing naming conventions (for example, all classes annotated with @RestController should be named ...Controller)

 Here is a link to the [documentation](https://www.archunit.org/userguide/html/000_Index.html) for ArchUnit.